INDIANAPOLIS –Handling a defeat in a league where defeats happen is one measure of a successful team.

 Indianapolis surrendered 21 points on returns, two by interceptions and one on a punt return.
 Another fumble led to a New England touchdown, and those plays impacted what had been a close game to that point.

-“This was one of those games that if you don’t play well and you have a lot of mistakes or things that go the wrong way, any team in this league can embarrass you at any given time,” said
+"This was one of those games that if you don't play well and you have a lot of mistakes or things that go the wrong way, any team in this league can embarrass you at any given time," said Adam Vinatieri, who has been on both ends of such games in his 17 years.
+"We just need to play a little bit better all the way around.
+We don't need to reinvent the wheel.
+We just have to play better."

 There is recent history on which to draw in overcoming a tough loss in a playoff run.
 The Colts took a 44-17 pounding in Jacksonville in December of 2006.
 The Jaguars rushed for 375 yards in the demoralizing loss.
 Two weeks later, 4-10 Houston knocked off the 11-3 Colts, and Indianapolis entered the playoffs having dropped three of its last five games.